-- Lao Kitchen (11.00am – 10.00pm), offers set of Laos dishes such as sticky rice, Pakse-style pork sausage, Luang Prabang style stew, grilled Mekong fish or even vegetarian food.
+- Lao Kitchen (11.00 am – 10.00 pm), offers a set of Laos dishes such as sticky rice, Pakse-style pork sausage, Luang Prabang style stew, grilled Mekong fish, or even vegetarian food.

 Location: 140/01, Unit 15, Rue Hengboun, Baan Anou, Vientiane

-The restaurant also holds traditional Lao dance and music performance.
+The restaurant also holds traditional Lao dance and music performances.

 Location: 134 Samsenthai Road, Thatdam Intersection, Vientiane

-- L’Addresse – Cuisine by Tinay (11.00am – 10.00pm): This is an authentic French restaurant with all the French staples in the menu (set or a la carte options) and extension wine list.
-It will add more taste for your stay in Laos, beside local delicious cuisine as always.
+- L’Addresse – Cuisine by Tinay (11.00 am – 10.00 pm): This is an authentic French restaurant with all the French staples in the menu (set or a la carte options) and extension wine list.
+It will add more taste to your stay in Laos, besides local delicious cuisine as always.

 Location: Just behind Wat Ong Teu, Vientiane

-- Bor Pen Nyang (10.00am – midnight): This restaurant overlooking the Mekong River with roof top bar so if you would like to watch sunset, head here early to get seats available and enjoy the various ranges of food, such as fajitas, pizzas, Lao-style BBQ, larb, soup, etc. together with draught BeerLao in pints, pitchers and beer towers.
+- Bor Pen Nyang (10.00 am-midnight): This restaurant overlooks the Mekong River with a rooftop bar so if you would like to watch the sunset, head here early to get seats available and enjoy the various ranges of food, such as fajitas, pizzas, Lao-style BBQ, larb, soup, etc. together with draught BeerLao in pints, pitchers and beer towers.

 Location: Quai Fa Ngum, Vientiane

-- Khop Chai Deu (7.00am – 11.30pm): This is a favourite spot among expats, backpackers and tourists, serving authentic Laos, international dishes and vegetarian options.
+- Khop Chai Deu (7.00 am – 11.30 pm): This is a favorite spot among ex-pats, backpackers, and tourists, serving authentic Laos, international dishes and vegetarian options.